university-of-york/uoy-design-patterns/src/pages/274-news.md

 });
 </script>

+When it's within an `alt` row the background will be white and the box will be padded.
 You can see this in action on the [demo research front page](/templates/research/index.html)

 ## News listing